briandrum/codes.forchagrin.com/_chapters/chapter-114-open-meetings.md

 such person as the Chief Administrative Officer may designate.
 The Chair of each public body may allow exhibits not submitted prior to a meeting or hearing to be used at the meeting or hearing, such as documents used to impeach a witness or for rebuttal purposes.
-At the Chair’s discretion, the Chair may permit a party to transmit an exhibit to the public body during the meeting or hearing by email or other method approved by the Chair.
+At the Chair's discretion, the Chair may permit a party to transmit an exhibit to the public body during the meeting or hearing by email or other method approved by the Chair.
 Upon conclusion of the meeting or hearing, the Village will not be obligated to maintain any proposed exhibits or